-In 1988, a project was authorized to reduce the flood risk for the region, but was later suspended after changes in real estate costs made the project economically infeasible.
-Since the 1990’s, there has been strong local interest in reestablishing a “living river” corridor to convey flood flows, reestablish native habitat and restore fish passage along the Truckee River.
-Despite several attempts to identify a comprehensive solution for flooding, ecosystem restoration and recreation, the Corps' study was re-scoped in 2012 to focus plan formulation on flood risk management and basic recreation features.
+In 1988, a USACE project was authorized by Congress to reduce the flood risk along the Truckee River within the Truckee Meadows, but was later suspended after changes in real estate costs made the project economically infeasible.
+Since the 1990’s, there has been strong local interest in establishing a “living river” corridor to convey flood flows, reestablish native habitat, and restore fish passage along the Truckee River.
+Despite several attempts to identify a comprehensive solution for flooding, ecosystem restoration and recreation, the USACE's reevaluation of the authorized project was rescoped in 2012 to focus on flood risk management and basic recreation features.

 The resulting revised plan for the Truckee Meadows Flood Control Project, which was supported by the Truckee River Flood Management Authority (TRFMA) and recommended in a Chief of Engineers Report, was authorized by Section 7002 of the Water Resources Reform and Development Act (WRRDA), 2014 (P.L.
 113-121).

 In 2018, TRFMA submitted a Locally Preferred Plan (LPP) for consideration by the USACE under Section 1036 of WRRDA, 2014.
 Section 1036 directs the implementation of a LPP in lieu of an authorized plan if the Secretary determines that specified criteria are met.
 Section 1036 specifies four criteria that must be met:

 Criteria 1: LPP has a higher level of flood risk reduction than the authorized plan;

 Criteria 3: LPP is environmentally acceptable; and

 Criteria 4: Benefits of the LPP exceed the cost of the LPP.